GantMan/Artificial-Eyeliner/README.md

 # Artificial-Eyeliner
-Script to apply artificial eyeliner using face landmark points detected by dlib.
+A script to artificially apply eyeliner on live video (Webcam videos and images also supported)

 ## Demo:
 <table>